MicrosoftDocs/msteams-docs/msteams-platform/tabs/tabs-link-unfurling.md

 # Open content in Stageview

 Microsoft Teams provides multiple methods to open your app content in immersive canvas experiences.
-Stageview canvas allows users to adopt mulitasking inside Teams, for example, you can open your app content in a new Teams window with a specific chat in the side panel.
+Stageview canvas allows users to adopt multitasking inside Teams, for example, you can open your app content in a new Teams window with a specific chat in the side panel.
 Stageview is designed to:

 * Facilitate multitasking within Teams.
 * Collaborate with others in a Teams multiwindow.
-* Focus on specific tasks in large modal experience.
+* Focus on specific tasks in a modal experience.

 > [!NOTE]
 > The article is based on Teams JavaScript client library (TeamsJS) version 2.0.x.
 If you're using an earlier version, see [TeamsJS](how-to/using-teams-client-library.md) for guidance between the latest and earlier versions.

 ## Types of Stageview

- Based on the UI and functionality, Stageview provides three ways to open your app content:
+ Based on the UI and functionality, Stageview offers three ways to open your app content:

 * [Collaborative Stageview](#collaborative-stageview)
 * [Stageview Multi-window](#stageview-multi-window)